cesehub/cesehub/README.md

 https://<your-github-account-name>.github.io/cesehub
 ```

-If everything looks o.k., you can share this link to others.
+If everything looks OK, you can share this link to others.

-### publish your change to your github account
+### Publish Your Change to Your Github Account

 Now you are ready to publish you code.
-Please go to your working copy cesehub-dev and issue this command
+Please go to your working copy cesehub-dev and issue this command:

 ```
 git push https://github.com/<your-github-account-name>/cesehub.git dev
 ```

-before doing this, make sure you are in the folder cese-dev.
+Before doing this, make sure you are in the folder cese-dev.

-### propose a merge request
+### Create a Merge Request and Participate the Review

 On your github cesehub fork page, select the branch tab **dev** to switch to the branch.
 Then, there is a button **New Pull request**.
 Click it to create a merge request to the original cesehub source code.

-### participate the review

-After you made a pull request, please go to the **Pull requests** tab of [the Cese Hub repository](https://github.com/cesehub/cesehub/).
+After you make a pull request, please go to the **Pull requests** tab of [the Cese Hub repository](https://github.com/cesehub/cesehub/).
 Click the pull request you just made.
 Follow the conversation thread to follow up the latest status.
 Your pull request may be accepted directly, rejected, or pending for further discussion and change.